ryanbateman/temp-check/README.md

 > ~ALICE, 05/04 1:47am, 34.2
 > ~EVE, 01/04 11:18am, 38.1

+## Tech overview

+Temp-check is structured as a NodeJS application, intended to be run as a micro-service API that can be deployed to the cloud.
+When a user messages a phone number (provided by Twilio), the service makes a callback to the microservice, which queries a cloud database and triggers a response with the relevant data.
+The repository is intended for continuous-deployment - with any code changes triggering a rebuild and re-deployment of the service to the Google Cloud.

 ## Design pricinples and data privacy

 This broad design principles behind the application: